 Adapt to new circumstances.
-A retirement account transfer is one way to adjust your investment mix to reflect changes in your investment goals, time frame, or performance expectations.
+A retirement account transfer is one way to adjust your investment mix to reflect changes in your investment goals, time frame, or performance expectations according to the risk tolerance of the customer.
 And there is no limit to the amount of money or number of transfers that may be requested for an IRA.

 Work with one provider for multiple financial solutions.
 An IRA transfer lets you consolidate your savings with your State Farm agent, so you can continue working with someone who's already familiar with your needs.